michaelbarone/cc3/docs/prd.md

 ## 11. Initial Architect Prompt

+**(This phase was completed.
+Key architectural decisions from the Architect (Alex) session have been integrated into relevant PRD sections like "Non-Functional Requirements," "Technical Assumptions," "Core Technical Decisions & Application Structure," and as guiding principles for story implementation.)**

+**Original Prompt (for historical reference):**
 Based on the comprehensive requirements detailed in this Product Requirements Document for the **ControlCenter** project, the following technical guidance, decisions, and assumptions should inform your architecture analysis and design when operating in "Architecture Creation Mode":

 **Key Technical Pillars (from PRD Sections 5 & 6):**

-* **Repository & Service Architecture Decision:** Monorepo.
+* Repository & Service Architecture Decision: Monorepo.
 Next.js application handles both frontend and backend (API) functionalities.
 Architecture is a Monolith.
 Rationale: Simplicity for a personal application with limited users.
-* **Core Technology Stack:**
-    * Frontend: Next.js 15.2.2 (App Router), React 19, TypeScript 5, Material UI v6, Emotion.
-    * Backend: Next.js API Routes, Prisma ORM v6.5.0, NextAuth.js v4, JWT.
-    * Database: SQLite.
-    * State Management (Client): React Context/Hooks (including for Iframe State and User Settings).
-    * Testing: Vitest, React Testing Library, MSW, Happy DOM, Playwright (E2E).
-    * Dev Tooling: ESLint, Prettier, Husky, Conventional Commits, Docker.
+* Core Technology Stack: (As detailed in PRD Section 6).
-* **Deployment:** Local home server via Docker container.
+* Deployment: Local home server via Docker container.

-**Key Functional & Non-Functional Drivers for Architecture:**
+**Key Functional & Non-Functional Drivers for Architecture:** (As detailed in PRD Functional Req Summary & NFRs, and expanded by Epics/Stories)
-* **User Authentication & Authorization:** Robust role-based (ADMIN/USER) access control is critical.
-Secure session management.
-First-run admin setup flow.
-* **Content Management (Admin-centric for MVP):** Admins manage a global library of URLs and URL Groups.
-URLs have titles, optional paths to uploaded favicons (with best-effort auto-discovery of icon links), notes, etc. Groups organize URLs with group-specific titles and display order.
-Users are assigned access to specific groups.
+* User Authentication & Authorization.
+* Content Management (Admin-centric for MVP).
-* **User Dashboard Experience (Highly Interactive & Personalized - Epic 4):**
+* User Dashboard Experience (Highly Interactive & Personalized - Epic 4).
-    * User-selectable desktop menu positions (Top Menu vs. Side Menu), with distinct layouts and behaviors for each, including how the main application header adapts or is replaced.
-    * Mobile always uses a collapsible drawer for main navigation, triggered by a hamburger icon in a persistent top AppBar.
-    * Advanced iframe management: multiple iframes mounted in DOM, `visibility:hidden` for inactive ones to preserve state, `src`/`data-src` pattern for loading/unloading content.
-    * Client-side state management (e.g., `IframeProvider`, `useIframeManager`) to track active URL and loaded/unloaded status of all iframes.
-    * Specific URL item visual indicators (opacity for loaded/unloaded, underline/border for active).
-    * Click (activate/load/reload) and Long-press (2s, unload with progress bar, haptic feedback on mobile) interactions for URLs.
-    * Persisted user preferences for theme (Light/Dark/System) and menu position.
-* **System Operations (Admin):**
+* System Operations (Admin - Epic 5).
-    * Asynchronous Backup (DB + all assets + version manifest) and Restore (from uploaded archive, includes DB migration).
-APIs and Admin UI for these, including backup file management (list, download, delete).
-    * Activity Logging (structured JSON details, persistent, admin view with pagination).
-    * Configurable Log Retention (default 180 days, admin UI to change, automated pruning task, manual trigger).
-* **Performance:** Snappy UI, fast initial load, graceful handling of iframe loading.
-Efficient backend operations (DB queries, backup/restore, logging).
-* **Security:** Standard web security practices (XSS prevention, secure auth).
-* **Reliability:** Designed for continuous operation on a home server.
-Data integrity via backups.
+* Performance, Security, Reliability.

 **Architectural Focus Areas:**
-* Clear separation of concerns between frontend components, client-side state management, Next.js API routes, and backend services/database interactions.
+* Clear separation of concerns (frontend components, client-side state, API routes, backend services).
-* Design for testability across all layers.
-* Robust error handling and user feedback mechanisms.
+* Design for testability.
+Robust error handling.
+Efficient data fetching.
-* Efficient data fetching patterns, especially for personalized content on the dashboard.
-* Secure implementation of file uploads (avatars, branding images, URL favicons) and file system operations (backup/restore, asset storage).
-* Implementation of the scheduled task for log pruning.
+* Secure file uploads & file system operations.
+Implementation of scheduled tasks.
-* Ensuring the "Very Technical" workflow chosen (developers implement from these detailed stories) is supported by a clear and understandable architecture.
+* Supporting the "Very Technical" workflow with a clear architecture.

 Please use this PRD as your primary input.
 The detailed User Stories and Acceptance Criteria within each Epic provide granular requirements for all features.